influitive/apartment-sidekiq/README.md

 That's it.
 There's nothing to do.
 Each job that is queued will get an additional entry storing `Apartment::Tenant.current` when it is queued.
-Then when the server pops it, it will run job within an `Apartment::Tenant.process` block.
+Then when the server pops it, it will run job within an `Apartment::Tenant.switch` block.

 ## Contributing